Galaxy-Man/NoritakeVFD/README.md

 10        HB         N/A

-In Async mode you only need three connections to the Arduino 3 for TX, 5 for /RES and GND for 0V Use an external power supply as Arduino UNO or other boards may not have enough mA to drive it.
+In Async mode you need minimum three connections to the Arduino 3 for TX, 5 for /RES and GND for 0V Use an external power supply as Arduino UNO or other boards may not have enough mA to drive it.